yvf/rust-ldap3/LDAP-primer.md

 and supported by all APIs, command line tools and applications.
 It's a bit quirky and heavy on the parentheses, especially if multiple terms and negations are involved, but not too difficult to understand and write for most day-to-day uses.

+You need to be as careful writing LDAP filters that contain data from a user, as you do writing SQL statements, to avoid security problems.

 Let's suppose that the John Doe entry also has an email address, given by the following LDIF
 fragment: